Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 * If one or more Catalog Items have been defined, either the Service can be selected to continue with the current progressive capture or one of the individual Catalog Items can be selected which will run a new progressive capture that is specific to that item.

 ### Portal Only Catalog Items
-The creation of a Progressive Capture Script that is only going to be available to users of the portals is as straight forward as going to Administration and creating collection of forms and questions that the user will be stepped through to raise the appropriate request.
+The creation of a Capture Script that is only going to be available to users of the portals is as straightforward as going to Administration and creating a collection of forms and questions that the user will be stepped through to raise the appropriate request.

 When building a Progressive Capture Script for this purpose there is only one thing to keep in mind.
 There are particular progressive capture forms that are not designed for use by portal users.
 If these forms are added to these progressive capture scripts they will simply be skipped and not visible to the user on the portals.
 These include the following forms: